shyam1234/cgnewsfilter-privacy-policy/policy.md

 <h2>6.
 Children’s Privacy</h2>
 <p>
-CGNEWSFilter is <strong>not intended for children under 13</strong>.
+CG News Aggregator is <strong>not intended for children under 13</strong>.
 </p>
 <p>
 We do not knowingly collect any personal data from children.